Torino – quick travel guide

 Ubatuba – quick travel guide

-Small beach city which gets crazy crowded sometimes, mostly family-oriented beaches but also a few nice chill beaches as well.
+Small beach city with commercialized infrastructure…rains often, gets crazy crowded sometimes, mostly family-oriented beaches but also a few nice chill beaches as well.

 Although I had a great time going early Jan 2025, I recommend you absolutely avoid during high season because you’ll have both crappy weather (lots of rain) and too much overcrowding.
 Car traffic all day long making exploring other beaches by car impossible, and lots of people on the beaches.
 Go during low season and it’ll feel like a more magical quieter beach town.